Jeetah/HomeDash/Setup.md

 Just use the proven Raspberry imager with the standard OS to write the OS to the SD card.

 **ℹ️ Hint:** With _Ctrl+Shift+X_ you can make some settings like WiFi, SSH... directly in the imager.
 So no input devices are required for further setup after starting from the image!

+### Static IP
+I would highly recommend using a static IP address as described [here](https://pimylifeup.com/raspberry-pi-static-ip-address/).
+If using DHCP there is no guarantee that you get the same IP when binding to MAC address since this address is not stable when rebooting!

 ### Using a SSD instead SD card
 Boot from SD card, attach the M2 SSD case and: